tnmy44/gitlab-analytics/transform/snowflake-dbt/models/sources/date/date.md

 {% enddocs %}

 {% docs date_snapshot_date_fpa %}
 8th calendar day of a month used for FP&A snapshots
 {% enddocs %}

+{% docs date_snapshot_date_fifth %}
+5th calendar day of a month used for FP&A snapshots
+{% enddocs %}

 {% docs date_snapshot_date_billings %}
 45 calendar day after a month begins used for Billings snapshots
 {% enddocs %}

 {% docs date_days_in_month_count %}